 Foundation for Government Accountability

-The Foundation for Government Accountability (FGA) is a right-wing advocacy group based in Naples, Florida.
+The Foundation for Government Accountability (FGA) is a right-wing advocacy group founded in 2011 and based in Naples, Florida.
 It is run by former Maine legislator Tarren Bragdon.
 It is a member of the State Policy Network (SPN), a web of state pressure groups that denote themselves as "think tanks" and drive a right-wing agenda in statehouses nationwide.

 The FGA describes its own agenda as developing free market public policies that “achieve limited, constitutional government and a robust economy that will be an engine for job creation across [Florida].”
 The FGA “believes personal liberty and private enterprise are key to our economic future,” the website states.